SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 So, which aquarium in San Francisco is better?
 If I'm only looking for an aquarium experience, I would head to the Aquarium of the Bay since it has more underwater animals.
 If I'm looking for a variety of exhibits in addition to a wonderful aquarium, I'd head to the California Academy of Sciences.

 Book your tickets to this gem today.
-I recommend booking them with GetYourGuide, so you can take advantage of their skip-the-line privileges.
+I recommend booking them in advance, so you can take advantage of their skip-the-line privileges.

 Comments?
 Questions?
 Suggestions?